 ― Gordon B. Hinckley

 On the plus side, this card provides a firm base and sound boundaries.
-On the minus side, it makes us (at times) rigid and wanting to cling too tightly to what we have.
-This is due to the combination of Earth (Capricorn) and the rather rigid number four.
+On the minus side, it can sometimes make us rigid and cling too tightly to what we have.
+This is due to the combination of Earth (Capricorn) and the number four, a number representing stability.